splintered-reality/py_trees/docs/ports.rst

    **Any other attribute on a built-in composite tag is silently ignored.**
    For example, ``<Parallel synchronise="true">`` has no effect, and port-style attributes on these tags are dropped without warning.
-   This is also why you cannot take the number of attempts for a :class:`py_trees.decorators.Retry` from a port value via XML --- the parser only wires ports (and forwards constructor kwargs; see :ref:`ports-xml-attributes-label` above) on classes registered in ``init_lookup`` that derive from :class:`~py_trees.ports.PortsMixin`.
+   This is also why you cannot take the number of attempts for a :class:`py_trees.decorators.Retry` from a port value via XML --- the parser only wires ports (and forwards constructor kwargs; see :ref:`ports-xml-attributes-label` above) on resolved classes that derive from
+   :class:`~py_trees.ports.PortsMixin` (whether resolved via the ``"auto"`` registry or an explicit ``node_registry`` dict; see :ref:`ports-xml-class-resolution-label` above).
    Built-in decorators aren't recognised as XML tags at all.

 **3. The pattern: port-aware wrapper classes.**